IQSS/prefresher/README.md

-This is a trial version of Harvard department of Government Math Prefresher Text.
-It is built from the minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
+The material here comprise the booklet for the Harvard Department of Government Math Prefresher for incoming PhD students.

+- More about the Prefresher: https://projects.iq.harvard.edu/prefresher
+- View this book on a browser: https://bookdown.org/kuriwaki/prefresher/